OctopusDeploy/blog/blog/2018-06/octopus-cloud-dogfooding.md

 ## Squashing those bugs

-Using the new Terraform, S3 and CloudFormation steps fairly early on allowed us to find a bunch of those niggly edge cases that only show up in the real world.
+Using the new Terraform, S3 and CloudFormation steps fairly early-on allowed us to find a bunch of those niggly edge-cases that only show up in the real world.
 While it's annoying for us to find them while trying to build out Octopus Cloud, it's much more preferable for us to hit these bugs than for you the customer.
-One of the benefits here of using these features as soon as they are available means that the developers involved are still in the same 'head space', meaning the bugs can be easily found and fixed, rather than 3 months down the track when all context has been forgotten.
+One of the benefits of using these features as soon as they are available means that the developers involved are still in the same 'head space', meaning the bugs can be easily found and fixed, rather than 3 months down the track when all context has been forgotten.

 Another dogfooding win was finding a pesky timing bug that caused a browser redirect during login on slow connections.
 All our dev testing was done with fast(ish) connections, so the bug never manifested.
 Deploying and using this ourselves meant we found and fixed the bug fairly quickly.

 ## Usability

-Our usability team have been doing some user testing and watching as customers have walked through the signup process and getting started with Octopus.
-This has been a great eye opener to see both new and existing customers use the product and see where things aren't the smooth, easy experience we assume they are.
+Our usability team have been doing some user testing, and watching as customers have walked through the signup process and getting started with Octopus.
+This has been a great eye-opener to see both new and existing customers use the product and see where things aren't the smooth, easy experience we assume they are.
 We've already started implementing some of the UX improvements out of this with great results.

 Keep an eye out for a blog post soon talking about this in further detail.

 ## Little niggles

-Using Octopus on a daily basis has highlighted little niggles that got in the way of the super smooth experience we want it to be.
+Using Octopus on a daily basis has highlighted little niggles that got in the way of the super-smooth experience we want it to be.
 One of these was the 'running tasks' link on the `Configuration->Nodes` page.
 It would display '3 running tasks' as a link, and you'd think that clicking on that link would show you those 3 tasks, but instead, it showed all tasks from that node, regardless of state.
 While this wasn't exactly a show stopper, it was one of those ones that annoyed me frequently enough that I took the time out to fix it.
 Now, you see the running tasks - very useful when you're draining a node, ready to replace it!

 Another one of those little niggles was the message that gets shown when a task is blocked by another: